softworkz/embyuserwiki/Secure-Your-Server.md

 We are almost done.
 Your Emby server requires a PKCS #12 certificate (certificate.crt and private.key combined).

 1. Use this [online certificate converter](https://www.sslshopper.com/ssl-converter.html).
 2. Select type to convert to: PKCS #12.
 This should expand the number of fields.
-Once completed, you'll get a new .pem certificate.
+Once completed, you'll get a new .pfx certificate.

    **Certificate file**: certificate.crt